‘La Manada’: Spain’s challenge to believe survivors of rape

 In addition to the nationwide protests, Spanish women have shared their stories of sexual abuse on Twitter under the hashtag “#cuéntalo,” which means “say it.”
 This hashtag has spread to other Spanish-speaking countries, in which sexual violence against women is unfortunately common.

 Survivors of rape, as well as women and men of all ages, deserve and need to continue to fight for a justice system that believes survivors.
-And if this case is any indications we’re up to the task.
+And if this case is any indication we’re up to the task.

 More articles by Category: International, Violence against women